-The Sydney University Football Club (SUFC) has a proud history of being involved with a number of community based organisations and charities, including support of the White Ribbon Campaign, and partnership with Chris O'Brien Lifehouse.
+The Sydney University Football Club (SUFC) has a proud history of being involved with a number of community based organisations and charities, including support of The Banksia Project, White Ribbon Campaign, and partnership with Chris O'Brien Lifehouse.

 The partnership between SUFC and Chris O’Brien Lifehouse began in 2012 and has grown in strength with each year, and each Lifehouse rugby match.